Elie-A-98/yeager-dapp/README.md

 - Vue js application focused on good structure (sepeartion by concern).
 Protected, shared and public routes, minimal use of libraries and manual implementation of Toasts and Theming with preferred color-scheme support.
 - Metamask integration through ethers.js
 - useForm composable with advanced type inferring, integrated with zod and custom controlled inputs for easy form creation, submission and validation
+- Internalization (i used gemini to get a translated version of the english dictionary)

 ## 1. How to Run